 'Feel the Force' by day, as you seek out the locations of the recent Star Wars movie; or follow in the footsteps of Dr Who, Merlin and Atlantis; explore Clearwell Caves or ride through the forest on a steam train.
 The area has a fascinating, ancient and unmatched history; including Castles, Abbeys and Forests once hunted by Kings.

 By night, the garden’s fairy tale illuminations come to life and it’s time jump in the hot tub, marvel at the galaxies and tell tales of ghosts and demons.

 For more go information, go to 'Mystery & History'.

 Eat, Drink and be Merry!

 There’s nothing to beat dining ‘al fresco’ on the decking and marvelling at the ever changing and amazing view before you.

 By night, the garden illuminates and you can cosy up in front of the chiminea or log fire with a beer or glass of wine.

 The kitchen is well equipped for your dining needs and the shabby chic dining room easily accommodates 6 people.

-Good beer fans won't be disappointed, many pubs and inns sell Wye Valley Ales and there are breweries in the Forest such as Bespoke and The Freeminer.
+Good beer fans won't be disappointed, there are some great local breweries such as Hillside Brewery (who offer Brewery Tours), many pubs and inns sell their beers and others.
 We have a traditional 'local' a short walk away and a wide range of eateries and restaurants within a few miles there's also a 'Chippy' in Lydbrook and many takeaway restaurants a short drive away, in Cinderford.

 Links for cafes, eateries and Inns are found at ‘Eat Drink & Be Merry’